Thanks for submitting the form.

-The goal of Infrastructure as Code Security is to ensure that security best practices and compliance requirements are built into the IaC template files.
+Infrastructure as Code Security aims to ensure that security best practices and compliance requirements are built into the IaC template files.
 These best practices and compliance requirements cover various aspects of information security such as data encryption, network segmentation, access control requirements, log collection and retention, and several others.

-The consequences of ignoring Infrastructure as Code security can be severe and can lead to exposure of sensitive data to unauthorised users, data leakage, unauthorised access to business critical assets and resources, and increased attack surface.
-This can be evidenced from the Cloud Threat Report by Palo Alto Networks Unit 42 report.
+Ignoring Infrastructure as Code security can be severe.
+It can lead to exposure of sensitive data to unauthorized users, data leakage, unauthorized access to business-critical assets and resources, and increased attack surface.
+This can be evidenced by the Cloud Threat Report by Palo Alto Networks Unit 42 report.

 199,000 potential vulnerabilities have been discovered in IaC templates.
 Also, more than 43% of cloud databases are currently unencrypted, and only 60% of cloud storage services have logging enabled which in itself is a serious concern.— Palo Alto Networks Unit 42 report.

-The developers of IaC templates may use insecure default configurations and/or components with known vulnerabilities in the template/script that could pose a threat to the entire environment.
+The developers of IaC templates may use insecure default configurations and components with known vulnerabilities in the template/script that could threaten the entire environment.
 Other sources of vulnerabilities may include operating systems or container images from unknown sources.

-Most of the Infrastructure as Code configuration management tools use master-node architecture where the master is the controller and contains all specifications and configuration files.
+Most Infrastructure as Code configuration management tools uses master-node architecture where the master is the controller and contains all specifications and configuration files.
 Security risks are significantly involved if the master is not secured.
-The communication between master and other nodes is not encrypted and layered security mechanisms have not been implemented from scratch.
+The communication between master and other nodes is not encrypted, and layered security mechanisms have not been implemented from scratch.

 When implementing Infrastructure as Code, you don't require root privileges.
-Security issues arise when Role-Based Access Controls (RBAC) and principles of least rights are not appropriately implemented.
-Credential sharing is also one of the significant issues that impacts user access management.
+Security issues arise when Role-Based Access Controls (RBAC) and principles of most minor rights are not appropriately implemented.
+Credential sharing is also a significant issue that impacts user access management.

-Sometimes, there arises certain situations where configurations need to be changed directly in the production environment.
-In such cases, there is a reasonably positive chance that security risks are introduced into the environment as a result of resulting drifts in configuration from the defined security posture.
+Sometimes, certain situations arise where configurations need to be changed directly in the production environment.
+In such cases, there is a reasonably positive chance that security risks are introduced into the environment due to drifts in configuration from the defined security posture.

-Untagged assets and assets that are not correctly tagged can result in the creation of ghost resources which make it challenging to monitor and track resources.
+Untagged assets and assets that are not correctly tagged can create ghost resources, making it challenging to monitor and track resources.
 If compromised, these resources may take very long to be detected and can be potentially dangerous in some cases.

-Securing data in transmit is equally important as securing data in rest.
-SSL certificates when not configured properly can significantly raise the security risks.
-Another major security risk associated with Infrastructure as Code is insecure VPN connections and configurations.
+Securing data in transit is equally essential as securing data in rest.
+SSL certificates, when not appropriately configured, can significantly raise the security risks.
+Another significant security risk associated with Infrastructure as Code is insecure VPN connections and configurations.

-Using Infrastructure as Code for deployment poses a major security threat if logging and monitoring components are not deployed to keep an eye on the security risks.
+Using Infrastructure as Code for deployment poses a significant security threat if logging and monitoring components are not deployed to keep an eye on the security risks.

-When considering Infrastructure as Code Security, IaC templates are given the highest priority and organizations mainly focus on the misconfigurations and policy violations in the template.
+When considering Infrastructure as Code Security, IaC templates are given the highest priority, and organizations mainly focus on the misconfigurations and policy violations in the template.
 Still, several other factors are involved in Infrastructure as Code security.
-One of the most important factors that organizations must consider is the least privilege principle.
+One of the most essential factors organizations must consider is the least privilege principle.
 It plays a significant role in limiting damages from poorly configured resources or maliciously modified templates/scripts.
-The least privileges can be applied to Infrastructure as Code (IaC) at three different levels.
+The least privileges can be applied to Infrastructure as Code (IaC) at three levels.

 Level 1 - Define who is authorized to run the scripts/templates.